shreystechtips/pythonbytes/projects/coils/README.md

 information that we can look at using Python.
 If you want to explore any of these further: Maybe check in with the coaches.

 * You are given a variable n that contains a very very long string of letters.
 Only four letters were used: A, C, G and T. They are in any order; for example the string begins n = ‘ACGGTATACCATGCT…’ and it continues for 10,000 letters.
 You also have a variable s = ‘ACAGTATAGTTT’, a shorter string of 12 letters.
 The question is “Where can this little string s be found in the big string n?

+### cswonders projects: Python I (see cswonders.com for complete instructions)

+* print out some **ascii art** using the ```print(\`\`\`)``` idea
+* use turtle graphics and an input statement to create a birthday card for someone
+* use turtle graphics to create colorful spirals
+* use turtle graphics to create some snowflakes
+* savings calculator: Watch your fortune grow
+* MacArthur's math trick (this is a good basic project that everyone should do)
+* Caesar Cipher (another good basic project that makes use of the modulus operator **%**)
+* Pig Latin (manipulating strings with vowels and consonants)
+* Guess the Number
+  * First write the Chooser program that picks the number; and then responds 'Higher' or 'Lower' or 'Correct' to guesses
+  * Second then write the Guesser program where you are the Chooser and the program must zero in on your number with a guessing strategy
+* Make a game.
+I suggest the game of Nim is a good one to begin with
+  * Nim uses either one or two or three piles of stones
+  * Players take turns removing one or two or three stones from any single pile
+  * The player who takes the last stone (having no choice) loses that game

+### cswonders projects: Python II (see cswonders.com for complete instructions)